Ari Behn: Marriage and family

 On 24 May 2002, Behn married Princess Märtha Louise, the eldest child of Harald V of Norway.
 Märtha Louise is a self-described clairvoyant who led her own alternative therapy center named Astarte Education/Soulspring, commonly known in Norway as the "angel school" (engleskolen), which provided training in communication with angels and communication with the dead.

-At the time of their wedding his wife was second in the line of succession to the Norwegian throne after her younger brother; from her birth in 1971 to 1990 she was not in the line of succession at all due to Norway's agnatic primogeniture succession.
-She was however 26th in the line of succession to the British throne at the time of her birth, being descended from Edward VII.
-Behn remained a private citizen and held no title, royal status or special privileges during the marriage; since 1814 Norway has no nobility and no concept of commoners, only citizens.
+At the time of their wedding, his wife was second in the line of succession to the Norwegian throne after her younger brother; from her birth in 1971 to 1990, she was not in the line of succession at all due to Norway's agnatic primogeniture succession.
+She was, however, 31st in the line of succession to the British throne at the time of her birth, being descended from Edward VII.
+Behn remained a private citizen and held no title, royal status, or special privileges during the marriage; since 1814, Norway has had no nobility and no concept of commoners, only citizens.
 They had three daughters, all of whom are also private citizens: Maud Angelica Behn (born 2003), Leah Isadora Behn (born 2005), and Emma Tallulah Behn (born 2008).

-The family lived for a time in Islington, north London, in New York, and then in the Lommedalen valley outside Oslo.
+The family moved for a time to the United Kingdom and lived in the Islington section of North London.
+They also lived in New York City before moving back to Norway and making their home in the valley of Lommedalen, outside Oslo.

 On 5 August 2016, the Royal Court announced that Princess Märtha Louise and Behn had started divorce proceedings and intended to share custody of their three daughters.
 They were divorced in 2017.

-At the time of his death Behn was in a relationship with lawyer Ebba Rysst Heilman.
+At the time of his death, Behn was in a relationship with lawyer Ebba Rysst Heilman.